Skip to main content

 Total Project: $5,299

 Was it expensive?
 Yes.
 Was it necessary?
 Absolutely.
-That crack in the crown was allowing water into the masonry.
-Give it one more winter, and they’d be looking at $15,000-$20,000 in structural chimney work, possibly including a complete rebuild from the roofline up.
+That crack in the crown was letting water straight into the masonry.
+Give it one more winter and they’d be looking at $15,000-$20,000 in structural chimney work, maybe a full rebuild from the roofline up.

-The homeowner was upset at first—this wasn’t in their renovation budget.
+The homeowner was upset at first, since this wasn’t in their renovation budget.
 But I showed them photos of what happens when water gets into masonry and freezes.
 I explained that the creosote buildup was already a fire hazard.
-And I pointed out that the open damper was probably costing them $50-$75 per month in wasted heat.
+And I pointed out that the open damper was probably costing them $50-$75 a month in wasted heat.

-Last time I checked in (I follow up with customers), they were burning fires regularly, their heating bills had dropped noticeably, and they had zero concerns about their chimney system.
+Last time I checked in, and I do follow up with customers, they were burning fires regularly, their heating bills had dropped noticeably, and they had zero worries about their chimney.
 That’s the outcome I want for every customer.

 Seasonal Considerations in Edwards

-Edwards sits at 7,200 feet, and that matters for chimney work more than most people realize.
+Edwards sits at 7,200 feet, and that matters for chimney work more than most people figure.

 Spring (April-May)